Frank Bompensiero: Western rackets

-While Bompensiero was in prison, Mob boss Jack Dragna died of a heart attack and attorney and mobster Frank DeSimone took over the Los Angeles crime family.
-DeSimone immediately demoted Bompensiero to soldier from caporegime, and appointed Tony Mirabile as the boss of San Diego.
+While Bompensiero was in prison, mob boss Jack Dragna died of a heart attack, and attorney and mobster Frank DeSimone took over the Los Angeles family.
+DeSimone immediately demoted Bompensiero to soldier from capo, and appointed Tony Mirabile as the boss of San Diego.
 Outraged, Bompensiero later attempted to transfer to the Chicago Outfit, but was unsuccessful.
 Johnny Roselli later told Fratianno that he didn't want both Fratianno and Bompensiero to transfer to Chicago, because it would seem to Chicago like "everyone" who was a good worker wanted to leave the L.A. family.
 While on parole, Bompensiero worked several jobs for friends and associates to satisfy his parole work requirements.

-Soon Bompensiero had numerous new dealings in Las Vegas with Cleveland mobster and casino owner Moe Dalitz and Chicago Outfit mobster Anthony Spilotro.
+Soon Bompensiero had numerous new dealings in Las Vegas with Cleveland mobster and casino owner Moe Dalitz and Chicago Outfit mobster Anthony "Tony the Ant" Spilotro.
 He also counted retired Bonanno crime family boss Joseph Bonanno in Arizona, and John Roselli as allies; later over a hit dispute, he had a falling out with Roselli.
 In 1967, Bompensiero was arrested with Fratianno over a Fratianno Trucking Company dirt hauling union scheme where Jimmy's company had violated PUC regulations.
 This legal violation involved Jimmy and Jewel Fratianno's large trucking company, Fratianno Trucking.
-Under intense pressure, with he and Fratianno in the El Centro jail, unable to make a high bail, Bompensiero agreed to become an undercover FBI informant, and the charges against him were eventually dropped.
+Under intense pressure, with he and Fratianno in the El Centro jail, unable to make a high bail, Bompensiero agreed to become a confidential informant for the Federal Bureau of Investigation (FBI), and the charges against him were eventually dropped.

 In the early 1970s, Bompensiero and Tony Spilotro started a large loan sharking operation in Las Vegas.
 In November 1975, acting as driver, Bompensiero helped Spilotro murder Tamara Rand, a multi millionaire real estate broker and investor from San Diego.
 At that time, Rand was suing Allen Glick, the mob front man in Las Vegas, to pay back a $2 million loan that she had made to him.
 Spilotro carefully snuck into Rand's house as she was ready to have tea, and fatally shot her with a .22 caliber handgun, equipped with a silencer, while Bompensiero drove the murder getaway car.